-Ticket Counter: Operator shall provide for the minimum staffing of two (2) ticket counter check-in positions for aircraft having a seat capacity of 50 seats or more, and three (3) ticket counter check-in positions for aircraft larger than 125 seats.
+Ticket Counter: Operator shall provide for the minimum staffing of two (2) ticket counter check-in positions for aircraft having a seat capacity of 50 seats or more, and sufficient ticket counter check-in positions for aircraft larger than 125 seats.

-Ramp Agents: Minimum staffing on the ramp to service the aircraft includes; 2-baggage loading/unloading; 1 lavatory / water servicing; 1- for delivery of bags to bag claim; and as necessary 2 for aircraft deicing for a total of six (6) ramp side personal positions.
+Ramp Agents: Sufficient and cross-trained staffing on the ramp to service the aircraft includes; 2-baggage loading/unloading; 1 lavatory / water servicing; 1- for delivery of bags to bag claim; and as necessary 2 for aircraft deicing for a total of six (6) ramp side personnel positions.